h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 - Day 3: $[0.4, 0.5, 0.3, 0.4, 0.5, 0.4, 0.3, 0.4, 0.5, 0.4]$

 #### Task
 1. Calculate ensemble rainfall probability and uncertainty for each day
 2. If you need to issue a rain warning for probabilities $> 0.5$, which days get warnings?
 3. Which day has the most reliable prediction (lowest variance)?
 4. If you can only make one prediction, which day would you be most confident about?
+5. Calculate the entropy of predictions for each day using $H = -\sum p_i \log_2(p_i)$ to measure prediction uncertainty

 For a detailed explanation of this question, see [Question 21: Weather Station System](L7_3_21_explanation.md).